Author's Note: This fic is complete unadulterated, mushy gushy, teeth-rottingly sweet Bori fluff. Haha. Enjoy. ;)

 But then, Jade just smirks, and Tori feels her heart stop, if only for a moment, and she swallows nervously.

-"Okay," Jade says in a scarily too-sweet tone, and then she's suddenly walking away, and Tori scrunches her eyebrows and watches as Jade heads back to the beach, walking over to her new boyfriend, who she promptly flings her arms around.
-She proceeds to intensely make out with him, and Tori just scrunches her entire face in disgust.
+"Okay," Jade says in a scarily too-sweet tone, and then she's suddenly walking away, and Tori furrows her eyebrows and watches as Jade heads back to the beach, walking over to her new boyfriend.
+She promptly flings her arms around him and proceeds to intensely make out with him, and Tori can't help but stare in horror.

 "Hey, beautiful," a silky voice suddenly purrs behind her, and Tori simultaneously jumps and spins around to see a familiar pair of shining brown eyes and that undeniably sexy smile staring down at her.